jesse-wei/jessewei.dev-PaperMod/README.md

 This website is still deployed at [https://main--cheerful-mousse-b9d87b.netlify.app](https://main--cheerful-mousse-b9d87b.netlify.app).
 It's still fully functional.

 I made this website using [Hugo](https://gohugo.io) with the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme.
 Deployed on [Netlify](https://www.netlify.com). jessewei.dev used to point to this website.
-Any comment in this repo using jessewei.dev is deprecated and should use the https://main--cheerful-mousse-b9d87b.netlify.app link instead.
+Any comment in this repo using jessewei.dev is deprecated and should instead be https://main--cheerful-mousse-b9d87b.netlify.app for a link to my website or jessewei.dev-PaperMod in a link to the repo.

 ## Deploy locally